Rahullkumr/DataScience-session/README.md

 create new file
 rename untitled to Day-1B
 ------

 first program
 print('Hello world')
 run ==> shift + enter
 the file is auto Saved

 select mode and edit mode

 in select mode,

-shift+enter ==> new input below current field a ==> input field above the current input field b ==> below x ==> delete the selected input
+shift+enter ==> new input below current field

+a ==> input field above the current input field

+b ==> below

+x ==> delete the selected input

 ### Array Operation ==> m (to make it heading)

 Anaconda contains numpy by default
 --------

-int(python) ==> any length of data can be stored, no limit num.shape ==>>> kitna dimension ka hai wo btata hai num = np.array([56,12,34,87,19,52,63,27]) num.shape ===> (8,)
+int(python) ==> any length of data can be stored, no limit

+num.shape ==>>> kitna dimension ka hai wo btata hai

+num = np.array([56,12,34,87,19,52,63,27])

+num.shape ===> (8,)

-ascii(1 byte for each) is limited so they invented uni-code (2 byte for each symbol) character in c ==> 1 byte char in java ==> 2 byte because java supports UNICODE but c supports ascii
+ascii(1 byte for each) is limited so they invented uni-code (2 byte for each symbol)

+character in c ==> 1 byte

+char in java ==> 2 byte

+because java supports UNICODE but c supports ascii

-google cloud inut tools try (search in google)
+google cloud input tools try (search in google)

-list * 2 ==> list extends and appends the same list again array * 2 ==> multiplies each element with two
+list * 2 ==> list extends and appends the same list again

+array * 2 ==> multiplies each element with two

 list.range(10) ==> list create krega